-Insurance acquisition cash flows that are directly attributable to a group of contracts (e.g., non-refundable commissions paid on issuance of a contract) are allocated only to that group and to the groups that will include renewals of those contracts.
-The allocation to renewals of a contract) are allocated only to that group and to the groups that will include renewals of those contracts.
+Insurance acquisition cash flows that are directly attributable to a group of contracts (e.g., non refundable commissions paid on issuance of a contract) are allocated only to that group and to the groups that will include renewals of those contracts.
 The allocation to renewals will only apply to certain term life and critical illness contracts that have a one-year coverage period.
 The Group expects to recover part of the related insurance acquisition cash flows through renewals of these contracts.
 The allocation to renewals will be based on the manner in which the Group expects to recover those cash flows.